+1 (877) 711-3083

 the villagers here.”

-A monthly recurring donation is your commitment to support Planet Water Foundation 365 days a year to help provide clean, safe water.
+A monthly, recurring donation is your commitment to support Planet Water Foundation in helping us bring clean, safe water to people in need on a continual basis.

 Help us on our mission to alleviate waterborne disease, illness and death through providing clean drinking water access and hygiene education in the world’s most impoverished countries.